oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ### Create OCI Function

 Let's now create this Function on OCI instead of just in our development environment.
-The steps are very similar to the ones we used for creating the function locally - we only need to use a different context.
+The steps are very similar to the ones we used for creating the function locally; we only need to use a different context.
 Not the *local* context but one for OCI.

 #### Create Application

-Let's first create the application - through the OCI Console.
+Let's first create the application through the OCI Console.
 Type *app* in the search box and click on *Applications | Functions* in the Services Area.

 Click on button *Create Application*.
 Type the name for the application: *go-on-oci-app*.
 Select the VCN that was created in part one of the article series and its one public subnet.
 Then click on *Create* to create the application.